 Elizabeth Anscombe continues her argument of causality.
 After having dismissed the arguments of Hume and other philosophers, she will now start her own argument as to what causality is.

 Rather than believing cause and effect to be some Hobbes-like logical connection (if A, then B) or some Humean notion of necessary connection, Anscombe introduces the idea of effects being ‘derived’ from causes without implying any form of generalisation or natural law.
-As an analogy, Anscombe mentions the idea of someone travelling from a place, for example ‘Bob came (travelled from) London’.
+For instance, parenthood is a causal relationship between parent and child, as the child has derived (come from) the parent.
+As a further analogy, Anscombe mentions the idea of someone travelling from a place, for example ‘Bob came (travelled from) London’.
 When we hear this statement, it does not necessarily follow that the following propositions are true:

 - That Bob ALWAYS comes from London

 - That people travel from London in general

 - That if Bob came from somewhere, it had to be London